awsdocs/amazon-appstream2-developer-guide/doc_source/what-is-appstream.md

 You can work with AppStream 2\.0 using any of the following interfaces:

 **AWS Management Console**
 The console is a browser\-based interface to manage AppStream 2\.0 resources\.
-For more information, see [Getting Started with Amazon AppStream 2\.0](getting-started.md)\.
+For more information, see [Get Started with Amazon AppStream 2\.0: Set Up With Sample Applications](getting-started.md)\.

 **AWS command line tools**
-AWS provides two sets of command line tools: the [AWS Command Line Interface](http://docs.aws.amazon.com/cli/latest/userguide/) \(AWS CLI\) and the [AWS Tools for Windows PowerShell](http://docs.aws.amazon.com/powershell/latest/userguide/)\.
-To use the AWS CLI to run AppStream 2\.0 commands, see [Amazon AppStream 2\.0 Command Line Reference](http://docs.aws.amazon.com/cli/latest/reference/appstream/)\.
+AWS provides two sets of command line tools: the [AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/) \(AWS CLI\) and the [AWS Tools for Windows PowerShell](https://docs.aws.amazon.com/powershell/latest/userguide/)\.
+To use the AWS CLI to run AppStream 2\.0 commands, see [Amazon AppStream 2\.0 Command Line Reference](https://docs.aws.amazon.com/cli/latest/reference/appstream/)\.

 **AWS SDKs**
 You can access AppStream 2\.0 from a variety of programming languages\.
 The SDKs automatically take care of tasks such as the following: